Resources Overview

 Step 4: Student Correspondence and Orientations

-For Single-Day Activities and One-Day Trips, detailed information is communicated through your program office, formal orientations or correspondence are not required as part of Royal Roads University's duty of care.
+All optional extra-curricular Off-Campus Activities and Single-Day Activities require minimal formalities.
+The Activities details and information are communicated through the program office; formal orientations or correspondence are not required as part of Royal Roads University's duty of care.

-For Multi-Day Domestic or Multi-Day International Trips, an informed orientation for students prior to any travel is mandatory and part of RRU's duty of care.
-Orientations can be conducted either face-to-face or online.
-Please see the links below for correspondence guidelines and an orientation example:
+For One-Day Domestic, Multi-Day Domestic or Multi-Day International Trips, an informed orientation for students prior to any travel is mandatory and part of RRU's duty of care.
+Correspondence guidelines and examples are found in the unique trip Planning section.

-International Students participating in an International Activity: Please discuss any international learning opportunities, such as Internships, Study Abroad or International Field Trips, with Immigration Advising.
+International Students participating in international learning opportunities, such as Internships, Study Abroad or International Field Trips, need to be referred to Immigration Advising.
 International academic experiences may impact international students' ability to stay and work in Canada after graduation.

 Step 5: Managing Travel Information